 Tri-ply, possibly bottom clad only, and almost certainly made in China.
 With a name like Dealz Frenzy, this cookware makes no pretense of being anything other than what it is: a cheap clad stainless All-Clad knockoff.
 Dealz Frenzy is an importer of a number of products, from fish food to rugs.
 This doesn't mean the quality is awful, but it's rarely an indication of top-of-the-line cookware, either.

-Dealz Frenzy also makes a few other sets (see here and here) one of which is clearly bottom clad and the other is meant to compete with the low end "copper" nonstick market.
+Dealz Frenzy also makes a few other sets (see here and here) one of which is clearly bottom clad and the other is meant to compete with the low end "copper" nonstick market (which contains no actual copper).
 It's all entry level stuff.

 It's confusing as to whether this is fully clad or bottom clad: the writeup calls it tri-ply, but you can clearly see in the photo that there's a seam on the bottom, indicating bottom cladding.
-It's possible that it's both; there are a few brands like this.
+It's possible that it's both, with some pieces fully clad (frying pan) and some pieces bottom-clad (sauce pans and stock pots); there are a few brands like this.
 Our best guess, though, is bottom cladding.

 In any case, we doubt anyone would be happy with this cookware.
 And that's a shame, because it appears to have no warranty at all.
 It's possible we just missed this info, because the writeup is really vague and a little confusing.
 But if there's a warranty, we couldn't find it.

-The pieces are also small, with the large skillet being only 9.5 inches and the stockpot a paltry 5.6 quarts.
+The pieces are also small, with the large skillet being only 9.5 inches and the stockpot 5.6 quarts.